 The “East of Rio Hondo” district in which Coin Coin was enumerated in 1820 sprawled across more than a thousand square miles.
 No federal land records or local land conveyances grant or sell any tract to anyone named “Coin Coin” or “Nicolas, free Negro.”
 However, the 1820 residence of Coin Coin can be identified by studying the landholdings of those enumerated around him on that census.

-The table below lists 60 of those “neighbors” in household sequence: 30 before and 30 after.
-Because the census does not number households, this table assigns a number-letter combo that designates each household’s position above or below our person of interest.
-Within the cluster from 24a down to 14b, 18 of the householders can be identified as 1820 landowners in the same residential sequence as the census visitations.
+The table above lists sixty of those “neighbors” in household sequence: thirty before and thirty after.
+Because the census does not number households, this table assigns a number-letter combo that designates each household’s position above or below Nicolas.
+Within the cluster from 24a down to 14b, eighteen of the householders can be identified as 1820 landowners in the same residential sequence as the census visitations.
 Each resided in the six-miles-square survey township known as 10 North, Range 7 West, Northwestern District of Louisiana.

 This exercise yielded five points critical to the identification of “Coin Coin.”